tomasdeml/lenticular.ts/README.md

 # lenticular.ts
-Proof of concept for functional lenses in JavaScript/TypeScript.
+(Yet Another) Proof of concept for functional lenses in JavaScript/TypeScript.
 Lenses are functions that provide reusable views into deep data structures.
 Lenses are bidirectional as they can be composed to get or set arbitrary data within a deeply-nested, immutable data structure.

 The novelty of lenticular.ts lies in strongly-typed composition of lenses for deeply-nested views into immutable objects.
 Instead of hard-coding names of object properties, lenticular.ts allows you to define the view path using a function expression.
 Because the expression can be checked by the TypeScript compiler, whole class of runtime errors is mitigated beforehand.